 The ROUNDUP function and its buddy ROUNDDOWN are specialized variations of the ROUND function.
-Each of these functions are key tools in your Excel toolbox as they all help to insure that the values used in your worksheet formulas are the same values displayed to your readers and reviewers.
-For instance, if the numbers which are printed and shown on a worksheet are formatted with 2 decimal places, than all of the formulas in your worksheet should only perform calculations up to 2 decimal places.
-When you have data which includes percentages, shares or portions, or other data which may have many more decimal places than you want to show in a worksheet, you need to use the ROUND function or one of its lesser known siblings.
+Each of these functions is a key tool in your Excel toolbox as they all help to ensure that the values used in your worksheet formulas are the same values displayed to your readers and reviewers.
+For instance, if the numbers which are printed and shown on a worksheet are formatted with 2 decimal places, then all of the formulas in your worksheet should only perform calculations up to 2 decimal places.
+When you have data that includes percentages, shares or portions, or other data which may have many more decimal places than you want to show in a worksheet, you need to use the ROUND function or one of its lesser-known siblings.

 Briefly, the structure of the ROUND function is: